ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 (e) You shall be entitled to transfer your full ISA or make withdrawals without restriction.

-(f) Without prejudice to any other term of this Agreement you or we may terminate this Agreement without penalty or in the event that the JARVIS or CREDO cease or intend to cease to be Plan Manager by giving written notice of not less than 30 days to the other party whereupon (and subject to payment for outstanding transactions, accrued fees and expenses and for sums due under the Regulations) we shall forthwith transfer or procure the transfer of the Account's investments to you or at your direction.
+(f) Without prejudice to any other term of this Agreement you or we may terminate this Agreement without penalty or in the event that the IB or IX cease or intend to cease to be Plan Manager by giving written notice of not less than 30 days to the other party whereupon (and subject to payment for outstanding transactions, accrued fees and expenses and for sums due under the Regulations) we shall forthwith transfer or procure the transfer of the Account's investments to you or at your direction.

 (g) We may at our discretion complete any transactions commenced prior to receipt of a notice.